CoreProc/laravel-db-backup/README.md

 Change the value of the `--upload-s3` to the name of the bucket you want to upload to.

+If you want to keep only S3 copy of your backups, set `--s3-only`, which will delete local copy of backup when S3 upload is enabled.

+`php artisan db:backup --database=dbconnection2 --upload-s3=s3_bucket_name --s3-only=true`

 ### Database Retention (S3 only for now)

 If you want to only keep a certain number of copies of your database, you can set the `--data-retention-s3` option to the number of days you want to retain your data.
 Here is an example: